jawah/niquests/docs/user/quickstart.rst

 Redirection and History
 -----------------------

-By default Requests will perform location redirection for all verbs except HEAD.
+By default Niquests will perform location redirection for all verbs except HEAD.

 We can use the ``history`` property of the Response object to track redirection.